 I am late to the stuffed cookie party.
 It’s probably a good thing, they are pretty. delicious.
-I used a peanut butter cookie recipe that I like and substituted the peanut butter with Jif Salted Caramel Hazelnut Spread.
+I used a peanut butter cookie recipe that I like and substituted the peanut butter with chocolate hazelnut spread.
 Then I looked around and realized that I had a fresh bag of dark chocolate sea salt caramels leftover from a s’mores party and got the brilliant idea (if I do say so myself) to stuff a caramel inside the already divine dough.
 It was a match made in heaven.
-Have you tried the Jif Hazelnut Spreads?
 Be warned, it tastes good on pretty much anything.
 My personal favorite way to eat it?
 Off of a spoon.

 All 18 of these babies were gone by morning.

 This first time I made these, I did not chill the dough.
 That is why my cookies look a little flat.
 I don’t mind them like this, but if you would prefer a firmer cookie, make sure to chill before you bake them off.